 ‘Value.
 Opportunity.
 Return on investment.
 Advantage.
 You.’

-It’s getting harder to get people to click the buy button these days because we’re more discerning and we’ve also got boredom blindness.
+It’s getting harder to make people click the “Buy Now”button these days because we’re more discerning and we’ve also got boredom blindness.
 Something has to be pretty amazing before we’ll pay attention to it.

 Use relatable language and be colloquial.
 Talk to your customers as if they’re your mates and you’ve had one too many pints down at the pub.
 Yes, you will lose some customers, but they’re the wrong kind of customers.
 Your friendly copy will attract the right ones who want to engage with your brand.